-A personal, spiritual journey into the depths of chaos, and into a personal understanding of God, man, and everything important, and completely unessential for "real" life… Coming to you, directly, from the Brave New Land!
+A personal, spiritual journey into the depth of chaos, and into a personal understanding of God, man, and everything important, as well as completely unessential for so-called "real" life… Coming to you, directly ... from THE BRAVE NEW LAND!

 It is Wednesday and I am sitting in a hospital room in Fresno, California.
 I have been in Fresno for almost a week now, running around, trying to catch up on all the pieces that have been floating about and, yes, sitting.
 This is a really weird place.
 Everything is flat for miles around.
 It is hot like the desert, but has lots of agriculture spattering the landscape between hotels, run-down ranch houses, and fast-food restaurants.
 Everything is really big here too, which is probably similar to the rest of America; I just don’t always remember it until I get back here and experience it for myself.
 Even though I have been under a lot of stress as of late, being here feels like having a fogginess that has descended upon my head.
 It could be jetlag, but I don’t think so.
 It seems to me that with comfort, plenty of room to move and to breathe, and lots of space, personal and otherwise, we just tend to expand out and fill it all up, just becoming kind of spiritually-psychologically less compressed.
 This idea, as well, seems to be intrinsically related to the amount of effort we are prodded into making, just to move forward in our lives.
 The more space we have to roam, the easier it is to deny, both, who we are and the reason we exist in the first place.